 Summer Naturalist Series

-ADK offers free programming hosted by our Naturalist Interns each summer at the Heart Lake Program Center.
-Join us for hands-on learning and experience the natural world of the Adirondacks by attending one or all of the following Naturalist led interpretive programs.
-The full season of Naturalist programs begins in late June and run through August.
+ADK offers free programming hosted by our Naturalist Interns each summer.
+Explore the natural world of the Adirondacks through hands-on activities by attending one or all of the following Naturalist led interpretive programs, which will continue to run through August.
+All programs are free and open to the public.

 Heart Lake Nature Museum

-The Heart Lake Nature Museum, open daily from 9 a.m. to 5 p.m., makes a great introduction to the natural world of the Adirondack High Peaks, for kids and adults alike.
-An ADK naturalist is always on hand to answer questions and quench your curiosity.
-Check out the interactive exhibits, use our microscopes, listen to bird and frog audio recordings, browse through field guides, or check out the Adirondack rock and mineral collection.
-Outside the museum enjoy our touch table, tree trail, and butterfly and fern gardens.
-Daily arts and crafts programs are offered as well.
+The Heart Lake Nature Museum makes a great introduction to the natural world of the Adirondack High Peaks, for kids and adults alike.
+An ADK naturalist is always on hand to answer questions and foster your curiosity.
+Check out the interactive exhibits, check out the touch table or simply browse through field guides.
+Museum is open daily from 9 a.m. to 5 p.m.

 Mt.
 Jo Guided Hike

 Take a hike up Mt.
-Jo with an ADK Naturalist and discover some of the secrets and subtleties of the geography, history, ecology, and geology of Mt.
+Jo with an ADK Naturalist and discover some of the secrets of the history, ecology, and geology of Mt.
 Jo.
-The hike is 2 miles round trip, with a 700 ft elevation gain.
-Daily Mt.
-Jo hikes start at 9 a.m. outside the Adirondak Loj.
+The hike is one-mile to the top (one way), with a 700-foot elevation gain.
+Mt.
+Jo hikes start at 9 am outside the Adirondak Loj daily.

 Mt.
 Jo Summit Host